How the Allies defeated Imperial Japan in WWII

 The second bomb was dropped on Nagasaki three days later.
 This bomb killed an estimated 40,000 people.

-Also, during this time, the Soviet Union declared war on Japan on the 8th of August 1945.
+Then, they recieved news that the Soviet Union had declared war on Japan on the 8th of August 1945 and, the next day, Soviet forces invaded Japanese-held territories in Manchuria.

-This placed significant pressure on Japan, as they now had to fight a war on two fronts.
+This placed significant pressure on Japan, as they now had to fight a war on two fronts, which they knew they did not have the resources to do.

-On the 15th of August 1945, Japanese Emperor Hirohito made a radio address to the nation in which he announced Japan's surrender.
+Finally, on the 15th of August 1945, Japanese Emperor Hirohito made a, now famous, radio address to his people.

-This finally convinced the Japanese to give up, and on September 2nd, 1945, they signed a formal surrender agreement with the Allies.
+Then, on September 2nd, 1945, Japan signed a formal surrender agreement with the Allies.

 With Japan's defeat, World War Two came to an end.
 The Allies had emerged victorious from one of the deadliest conflicts in human history.